thoughtworksarts/thoughtworksarts.github.io/app/_newsletters/2021-04-21-nouf-aljowaysir-james-coupe-conclude-residencies.markdown

 ---
 title : "Nouf Aljowaysir and James Coupe Conclude Their Residencies"
 ---
-ThoughtWorks Arts' [Simulacra & Similitude: Synthetic Media Residency](/open-call/2020-synthetic-media/) began in the summer of 2020.
+Thoughtworks Arts' [Simulacra & Similitude: Synthetic Media Residency](/open-call/2020-synthetic-media/) began in the summer of 2020.
 Due to Covid-19 it was entirely remote with Nouf working from her studio in Brooklyn, New York and James from his studio in Seattle, Washington.

 {% include image file='nouf.jpg'
    alt='A grid of images in black and white'